 When we’re feeling strapped, it’s usually an earning issue or a spending issue.
 Given that you’re making a solid income each month, I would say we should try to focus our efforts on the spending side today.

 And don’t worry.
 A lot of people have themselves in a much more difficult financial situation.
-According to a new survey from CareerBuilder, 8 to 10 Americans are living paycheck to paycheck.
+According to a new survey from CareerBuilder, 8 out of 10 Americans are living paycheck to paycheck.
 Given that you’re saving and investing consistently, you’re more financially savvy that 80% of the country!

 In an effort to reduce your financial stress, I have THREE AREAS that I’ll recommend to help you improve your money situation: